-Further, the A&R Note Purchase Agreement includes a requirement that the report and opinion on the consolidated financial statements commencing with the year ending December 31, 2023, not be subject to any statement as to "going concern."
-In addition, the consolidated financial statements commencing with the quarter ended March 31, 2024, shall also not be subject to any statement as to "going concern."
+Further, the A&R Note Purchase Agreement includes a requirement that the report and opinion on the consolidated financial statements commencing with the year ending December 31, 2023, not be subject to any statement as to "going concern" (subject to certain exceptions).
+In addition, the consolidated financial statements commencing with the quarter ended March 31, 2024, shall also not be subject to any statement as to "going concern" (subject to certain exceptions).
 The Company has concluded that it is unlikely that it will be able comply with these provisions in 2024.
 Failure to comply with these provisions would also constitute an event of default under the A&R Note Purchase Agreement.

-In the event of any of the foregoing defaults, the holders of the Pharmakon Senior Secured Notes may declare an event of default under the A&R Note Purchase Agreement and may elect to accelerate the repayment of all unpaid principal, accrued interest and other amounts due, which may require the Company to delay or curtail its operations until additional funding is received.
+In the event of any of the foregoing defaults, the holders of the Pharmakon Senior Secured Notes may elect to accelerate the repayment of all unpaid principal, accrued interest and other amounts due, which may require the Company to delay or curtail its operations until additional funding is received.
 The terms of the A&R Note Purchase Agreement and the Pharmakon Senior Secured Notes, including applicable covenants, are described in Note 8.